LouisaWhitton/louisaw-nc-news/README.md

 ### server error
 If a server error is encountered, responds with a status of 500 and "internal server error"

+### /api
+Responds with a json representation of all the available endpoints of the api

 ### /api/topics
 #### GET
 Responds with an array of topic objects, each of which should have the following properties: